georust/docker-images/README.md

     # optionally drop support for old unsupported versions
     rm -fr rust-1.49

+### To update multiple Rust versions in parallel

+If you have multiple versions of rust you want to build/test/publish:

+    ./for-each-rust.sh rust-1.49 rust-1.50 -- make build-all

+For more:
+    ./for-each-rust.sh --help

 ## How to Update Proj

 libproj (the cpp lib) is built using the [docker container builder